About Sacred e-Academy

 If your children miss a shared class for any reason, then, providing there is still a quorum, the class will proceed as usual, the same tuition fees will be levied plus a £1.50 surcharge for the video recording made for your children to watch using our CatchUp link.
 This avoids other families having to pay more to cover the costs of your children's non-attendance.

-If there is not quorum and insufficient notice has been given to me of your children's non-attendance, a £3 non-attendance fee will be levied (sharable with other non-attending families).
+If there is not a quorum and insufficient notice has been given to me of your children's non-attendance, a non-attendance fee will be levied (sharable with other non-attending families) equal to the full value of the cancelled class.

 What computer hardware do I need?